matheus-rech/image-slide-deck-generator/README.md

 - Upload multiple images
 - Generate detailed explanations for each image using AI vision capabilities
 - Summarize explanations into concise slides with titles and bullet points
+- Add custom messages and captions for each image that get incorporated into the slide content
 - Navigate through generated slides
 - Choose between OpenAI, Google Gemini, or Anthropic Claude models for image analysis
 - Improved error handling for all AI models